Skip to main content

 • Blue mackerel (EMA 7) – West Coast North and South Island

-• Rig (SPO 7 & 8) – West Coast and top of the South Island, West Coast off Taranaki & Wellington
+• Rig (SPO 7 and 8) – West Coast and top of the South Island, West Coast off Taranaki and Wellington

 • Blue cod (BCO 3) – East Coast South Island

-• Gemfish (SKI 3 & 7) – South Islands, Chatham Islands, West Coast off Taranaki, Wellington
+• Gemfish (SKI 3 and 7) – South Islands, Chatham Islands, West Coast off Taranaki, Wellington

 • School shark (SCH 5) – Southland and Sub-Antarctic

-Fisheries New Zealand is also reviewing sustainability measures for Orange roughy (ORH 3B) and blue mackerel (EMA 1) as a part of this sustainability round.
-Consultation on the proposed changes for these stocks is expected to begin by the end of June.
+Fisheries New Zealand also reviewed sustainability measures for Orange roughy (ORH 3B) and blue mackerel (EMA 1) as a part of this sustainability round.

-We invite feedback from tangata whenua, stakeholders, and the public on the proposals.
+We invited feedback from tangata whenua, stakeholders, and the public on the proposals.

 • in the context of the relevant statutory requirements